lyubogeorgiev/Java-Advanced/Multidimensional_Arrays/README.md

 Simulating a parking lot by using 2 dimensional array.
 Going over a lot of iterations and if-else statements to find out if the desired stop is empty and if it is not empty, to find the best empty spot according to the rules.

+Exercise 10 - Radioactive Mutant Vampire Bunnies
+-

+We are using 2 matrices to keep track of the multiplying bunnies but without multiplying the new bunnies each round.
+We use the Arrays.copyOf() method to copy the values of one matrix to another.
+It is a complicated problem to solve with many if-else checks and 2 2-dimensional arrays.